 “Unclaimed building!”
 “70% off sale!”
 “Clearance building!” or “BLOWOUT SALE?”

 …followed up with a salesman telling you, “You must overnight or wire transfer building funds to get the SPECIAL deal”?

 It is a very rare circumstance when a steel building is unclaimed, yet this assertion is the most common gimmick presented in the industry.
 I would guess that the majority of traditional steel building outlets use this gimmick.
 Why?
 Because most people buying a steel building have never bought a structure before and they want to believe that the assertion is true!
 Individuals unaware that they are being deceived are pressured to make an immediate payment instead of objectively verifying the credibility of the offer.
 Needless to say, the consumers that accept these assertions as true, undoubtedly end up paying the full retail price.

 Furthermore, what are the odds that an unclaimed building just happens to meet your “specific” local codes?
 The odds are 50 to 1!
 Yet countless shoppers fall for this gimmick daily.
-Keep in mind, a completely fabricated building cannot be structurally modified after fabrication without expensive additional cost.
-So if a salesman says “I can have this unclaimed building adjusted to your codes” or “I can design additional openings,” he or she is lying!
+Keep in mind, that a completely fabricated building cannot be structurally modified after fabrication without expensive additional cost.
+So, if a salesman says, “I can have this unclaimed building adjusted to your codes” or “I can design additional openings,” he or she is lying!

 I am not saying that you shouldn’t consider these offers; however, I find it odd that a majority of steel building sellers are saying the same gimmick!
 Henceforth, do a thorough check by comparing multiple offers and researching the company’s credibility.